GamePulseStudio/gamepulse-sdk/SECURITY.md

 ## Security Contacts

 - **Security Team**: security@gamepulse.com
-- **General Support**: support@gamealytics.com
+- **General Support**: support@gamepulse.com
 - **Bug Bounty**: We currently do not have a formal bug bounty program

 ## Acknowledgments

-We would like to thank the following security researchers who have helped improve the GameAlytics SDK:
+We would like to thank the following security researchers who have helped improve the Gamepulse SDK:

 - [Your name could be here] - Responsible disclosure of [vulnerability type]